madeyourday/Coding-Standards/README.md

 * To check if a value is empty or falsy use `$var` or `!$var` if the variable definitely exists, otherwise use `empty($var)` or `!empty($var)`
 * Always use `===` and `!==` for string comparison
 * Ommit the semicolon for single expressions in php templates (e.g. `<?php echo $var ?>` instead of `<?php echo $var; ?>`)
+* The last item of an multiline array must end with a comma
 * In PHP 5.4 `<?= $var ?>` should be used instead of `<?php echo $var ?>`
 * In PHP 5.4 `[1, 2, 3]` should be used instead of `array(1, 2, 3)`